henridb/medium-articles/contextuality/main.md

 introduced in 1972!
 The idea behind program verification is to *prove* that the program written by the programmer does what is was conceived to do.
-This proof is possible because a program is in fact nothing but a series of logical instruction, so it can in fact be translated as a series of application of a (mathematical) function to a certain variable encoding the state of the system.
+This proof is possible because a program is in fact nothing but a series of logical instructions, so it can in fact be translated as a series of applications of a (mathematical) function to a certain variable encoding the state of the system.
 The proof is then to show that the output variable validates the condition imposed by the programmer, given the input variable.
 Let us take a small example to explore this concept: